 What may cause a Parastomal or an Incisional Hernia?

-There are some situations that make a person susceptible to developing a hernia: surgeries that take intestine around and not through the rectus abdominus muscle (which helps to hold the stoma); instances that weaken the abdominal wall such as obesity, malnutrition, corticosteroid use, wound infection, and age; undue intra-abdominal pressure from lifting objects or chronic coughing; and presence of conditions such as diabetes, and lung disease.
+Certain situations make a person susceptible to developing a hernia: surgeries that take intestine around and not through the rectus abdominus muscle (which helps to hold the stoma); circumstances that weaken the abdominal wall, such as obesity, malnutrition, corticosteroid use, wound infection, and age; undue intra-abdominal pressure from lifting objects or chronic coughing; and presence of chronic conditions such as diabetes, and lung disease.

 How to prevent a Parastomal or an Incisional Hernia?

+Patients can prevent hernias by using appropriate garments while exercising.
 “There is some evidence that patients are less physically active after primary stoma formation.
 It is intuitive, however, that maintaining abdominal core musculature is beneficial for abdominal wall function and simple exercise programs are available that facilitate patient engagement and concordance.
 Most patients gain confidence from the use of support garments but they are not proven to stop the formation of PSHs with only observational studies to support their use in ostomates.
-Of note, a study of abdominal binders following epigastric or ventral hernia repairs demonstrated a subjective benefit but no significant difference in any other outcomes.”10
+Of note, a study of abdominal binders following epigastric or ventral hernia repairs demonstrated a subjective benefit but no significant difference in any other outcomes.”11

 “Incisional and parastomal hernias remain a conundrum for surgeons performing abdominal surgery.
 There are several evidence-based approaches that can help significantly reduce incisional hernia rates.
-Suturing techniques and the use of PMA will continue to evolve as more research is completed with the goal of eliminating incisional and parastomal hernias in the future.
+Suturing techniques and the use of prophylactic mesh augmentation (PMA) will continue to evolve as more research is completed with the goal of eliminating incisional and parastomal hernias in the future.
 Despite significant advances in surgical techniques and understanding of abdominal wall anatomy and function, the rate of incisional hernias following laparotomy incision remains high.
 Due to this and the realization that long-term outcomes of repair of incisional hernias are suboptimal, there has been an increased emphasis on hernia prevention.
-The two main focuses related to hernia prevention have been suture techniques for laparotomy closures and the concept of prophylactic mesh augmentation (PMA) in patients at high risk for incisional hernias.”12
+The two main focuses related to hernia prevention have been suture techniques for laparotomy closures and the concept of PMA in patients at high risk for incisional hernias.”13